joefallon/KissMVC/README.md

 Once the layout is loaded, the layout will call `renderView()` on the Controller to load the view that is specific to that page.
 It is assumed that each page has a single view.
-However, eavh view can include as many "view partials" as needed for maximum view code reusability.
+However, each view can include as many "view partials" as needed for maximum view code reusability.

 Views should have a one-to-one correspondence with the Controllers.
 Models should also